Pchiaful/Pchiaful/README.md

 Hello people!

+Junior Web Developer with full knowledge of JavaScript/jQuery, HTML , CSS, Bootstrap, Java, MySQL, Apache, and Spring Boot.
+Looking to expand my knowledge base and learn more about coding in general.
+Love to learn!

 😄 Pronouns: All pronouns apply!
 Gender non conforming/non binary <br>
 🔭 I’m currently working on completion of my Codeup course!
 It has been one of the most fun experiences of my life.
 Love these people. <br>
 🌱 I’m currently learning to find my passion for coding.
 It will appear in no time, I am sure of it. <br>